5 min read

 Thanks to Monica for sharing her time and expertise.
 Her bio, along with relevant links and notes from the conversation are here!

-Management Syllabus Spotlight: Effective 1:1 Meetings: A Guide for Emerging Managers
+Management Syllabus Spotlight: Effective 1:1 Meetings: A Guide for Emerging Managers (my own brief guide, available in PDF, from me lol)

 "There were quite a number of coaches...that accepted me.
 So, I just learned from a lot of people.
 I started reading a lot of things and being a member of the Golf Coaches Association and all those things really helped me understand the things I needed to do."